aliza89p/electron-lightning-talk/README.md

 # [Electron](http://electron.atom.io/)
-Electron is a library designed to help developers make cross-platform (Mac/Windows/Linux) desktop applications using HTML, CSS, and JavaScript.
+Electron is a framework designed to help developers make cross-platform (Mac/Windows/Linux) desktop applications using HTML, CSS, and JavaScript.
 You can use NPM modules, Bootstrap, Angular, Node, Gulp, etc...

 - `npm install --save electron`